 Label Maker Case Study

-Ergonomics doesn’t need to be complicated or cost a lot of money to make significant improvement.
+Ergonomics doesn’t need to be complicated or cost a lot of money to make significant improvements.
 The Label Maker Case Study is a good example!
 Play the ‘before’ video and then go to the next slide to see what they did.
 Roll your curser over the video to play the video.
 See what the Ergonomics Team came up with.
 Roll your curser over the video to play the video.

 Tool Checklist